 - Have a signed employment contract for full time employment (40 hours/week), for a term of three years;

-- Agree to begin employment at the approved site within 90 days of receiving the J-1 visa waiver approval from USCIS;
+- Agree to begin employment at the approved site within 90 days of receiving the J-1 visa waiver approval from U.S. Citizenship and Immigration Service (USCIS);

 - Provide documentation of completion and passing of the United States Medical Licensing Examination (USMLE) Steps 1, 2, and 3; and Educational Commission for Foreign Medical Graduates (ECFMG) Certifications;